robinmonjo/coincoin/README.md

 [![Build Status](https://travis-ci.org/robinmonjo/blockchain.svg?branch=master)](https://travis-ci.org/robinmonjo/blockchain)

-A "naive blockchain" implementation in Elixir inspired by [this JS implementation](https://github.com/lhartikk/naivechain) This is an umbrella project that provides the blockchain core and a REST API built with Phoenix.
+A minimal blockchain implementation in Elixir inspired by [this JS implementation](https://github.com/lhartikk/naivechain) This is an umbrella project that provides the blockchain core and a REST API built with Phoenix.
-It provides peer-to-peer communications, naive blockchain logic and a rudimentary Proof of Work.
+It provides peer-to-peer communications, blockchain logic and Proof of Work.

 ## Usage